Mcastres/amber-demo/README.md

-# Hypertube
+# Amber demo

-Website demo with Crystal Framework: Amber
+Website built with Amber, an MVC Framework for Crystal

 # Getting Started